mughalhsm/cli-password-manager-via-aws/README.md

 # AWS-Powered Password Manager CLI Application

-I created a simple command-line application to store and retrieve passwords.
+I created a simple command-line application to store and retrieve passwords using Python Boto3 and AWS Secrets Manager.

 The passwords are stored in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).